-- o R.JAVA.14 ([JCRE22], §11.3.4.1, Applet Instance Deletion): S.ADEL may perform OP.DELETE APPLET upon an O.APPLET only if, - (1) S.ADEL is currently selected, - (2) there is no instance in the context of O.APPLET that is active in any logical channel and - (3) there is no O.JAVAOBJECT owned by O.APPLET such that either O.JAVAOBJECT is reachable from an applet instance distinct from O.APPLET, or O.JAVAOBJECT is reachable from a package P, or ([JCRE22], §8.5) O.JAVAOBJECT is remote reachable. - R.JAVA.15 ([JCRE22], §11.3.4.1, Multiple Applet Instance Deletion): S.ADEL may perform OP.DELETE_APPLET upon several O.APPLET only if, - (1) S.ADEL is currently selected, - (2) there is no instance of any of the O.APPLET being deleted that is active in any logical channel and - (3) there is no O.JAVAOBJECT owned by any of the O.APPLET being deleted such that either O.JAVAOBJECT is reachable from an applet instance distinct from any of those O.APPLET, or O.JAVAOBJECT is reachable from a package P, or ([JCRE22], §8.5) O.JAVAOBJECT is remote reachable. - R.JAVA.16 ([JCRE22], §11.3.4.2, Applet/Library Package Deletion): S.ADEL may perform OP.DELETE PCKG upon an O.CODE PKG only if, - (1) S.ADEL is currently selected, - (2) no reachable O.JAVAOBJECT, from a package distinct from O.CODE_PKG that is an instance of a class that belongs to O.CODE_PKG, exists on the card and - (3) there is no resident package on the card that depends on O.CODE_PKG. - R.JAVA.17 ([JCRE22], §11.3.4.3, Applet Package and Contained Instances Deletion): S.ADEL may perform OP.DELETE_PCKG_APPLET upon an O.CODE_PKG only if, - (1) S.ADEL is currently selected,

-- (2) no reachable O.JAVAOBJECT, from a package distinct from O.CODE_PKG, which is an instance of a class that belongs to O.CODE_PKG exists on the card, - (3) there is no package loaded on the card that depends on O.CODE_PKG, and - (4) for every O.APPLET of those being deleted it holds that: (i) there is no instance in the context of O.APPLET that is active in any logical channel and (ii) there is no O.JAVAOBJECT owned by O.APPLET such that either O.JAVAOBJECT is reachable from an applet instance not being deleted, or O.JAVAOBJECT is reachable from a package not being deleted, or ([JCRE22], §8.5) O.JAVAOBJECT is remote reachable. - FDP_ACF.1.3/ADEL The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - FDP_ACF.1.4/ADEL [Editorially Refined] The TSF shall explicitly deny access of any subject but S.ADEL to O.CODE_PKG or O.APPLET for the purpose of deleting them from the card.
+- R.JAVA.15 ([JCRE3], §11.3.4.2.110, Multiple Applet Instance Deletion): S.ADEL may perform OP.DELETE_APPLET upon several O.APPLET only if, - (1) S.ADEL is currently selected, - (2) there is no instance of any of the O.APPLET being deleted that is active in any logical channel and - (3) there is no O.JAVAOBJECT owned by any of the O.APPLET being deleted such that either O.JAVAOBJECT is reachable from an applet instance distinct from any of those O.APPLET, or O.JAVAOBJECT is reachable from a package P, or ([JCRE3], §8.5) O.JAVAOBJECT is remote reachable. - R.JAVA.16 ([JCRE3], §11.3.4.311, Applet/Library Package Deletion): S.ADEL may perform OP.DELETE_PCKG upon an O.CODE_PKG only if. - (1) S.ADEL is currently selected, - (2) no reachable O.JAVAOBJECT, from a package distinct from O.CODE_PKG that is an instance of a class that belongs to O.CODE_PKG, exists on the card and - (3) there is no resident package on the card that depends on O.CODE_PKG. - R.JAVA.17 ([JCRE3], §11.3.4.412, Applet Package and Contained Instances Deletion): S.ADEL may perform OP.DELETE_PCKG_APPLET upon an O.CODE_PKG only if, - (1) S.ADEL is currently selected, - (2) no reachable O.JAVAOBJECT, from a package distinct from O.CODE_PKG, which is an instance of a class that belongs to O.CODE PKG exists on the card, - (3) there is no package loaded on the card that depends on O.CODE_PKG, and - (4) for every O.APPLET of those being deleted it holds that: (i) there is no instance in the context of O.APPLET that is active in any logical channel and - (ii) there is no O.JAVAOBJECT owned by O.APPLET such that either O.JAVAOBJECT is reachable from an applet instance not being deleted, or O.JAVAOBJECT is reachable from a package not being deleted, or ([JCRE3], §8.5) O.JAVAOBJECT is remote reachable. - FDP_ACF.1.3/ADEL The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none.